RisenPhoenix47/crackmes/switching_crackme/Switching_crackme.md

 ## 4. Function breakdown (check_id_xor)
-check_id_xor works by converting the ascii value of a number to a hex value from an ascii char by subracting 0x30 from the value.
+check_id_xor works by converting the ascii value of a number to a hex value by subracting 0x30 from the value.
 Then it performs a basic XOR with the first character in the string against the last character of the string.

 ![image](https://github.com/user-attachments/assets/e9a48b60-7d80-4a72-a9ee-14b61f4ecda1)